wagslane/blog/content/posts/kanban-vs-scrum.md

 audio: []
 ---

 Agile development is fantastic and has made software development more fun and productive while simultaneously less punitive and slow.
-While I'm a fan of Agile, I'm not a huge fan of one of it's more common interpretations - a Scrum-based workflow.
+While I'm a fan of Agile, I'm not a huge fan of one of its more common interpretations - a Scrum-based workflow.
 Let's discuss why I generally prefer a "Kanban" workflow to traditional Scrum.
 If you’ve read my [first article](/posts/leave-scrum-to-rugby), you’ll know I’m not Scrum’s biggest fan.

 ## What is Agile Development?